d-sandborn/pyTRACE/README.md

 # Tracer-based Rapid Anthropogenic Carbon Estimation (TRACE)
 version 0.0.1 (alpha)

-After [TRACEv1](https://github.com/BRCScienceProducts/TRACEv1) with being developed in parallel with [ESPER](https://github.com/BRCScienceProducts/ESPER) and [PyESPER](https://github.com/LarissaMDias/PyESPER).
+After [TRACEv1](https://github.com/BRCScienceProducts/TRACEv1) and being developed in parallel with [ESPER](https://github.com/BRCScienceProducts/ESPER) and [PyESPER](https://github.com/LarissaMDias/PyESPER).

 Please reference the [preprint](https://essd.copernicus.org/preprints/essd-2024-560/) and forthcoming publication on TRACEv1 for further details.

-This code generates estimates of ocean anthropogenic carbon content from user-supplied inputs of coordinates (lat, lon, depth), salinity, temperature, and date.
+This code generates estimates of ocean anthropogenic carbon content from user-supplied inputs of coordinates (lon, lat, depth), salinity, temperature, and year.
 Information is also needed about the historical and/or future CO<sub>2</sub> trajectory.
 This information can be provided or default values can be assumed.
+This tool is a multi-platform implementation of the transit time distribution method aimed at increasing the accessibility of ocean anthropogenic carbon content estimation.

 ## Setup